Suisse00/Dokuwiki-DirtyLittleHelper/README.md

 Then I took the "overlay" plugin and modified it for my needs.
 After a while I thought that it would be cool not to click on a button to have the search input and the insert button.

 Some jQuery and it works.
-After the editor ist opened the dlh-page is loaded in the overlay, then the elements are transferred unter the toolbar.
+After the editor ist opened the dlh-page is loaded in the overlay, then the elements are transferred under the toolbar.
 The overlay is not shown anymore - but it's still there.

 Building and integrating flow-charts with mermaid: integrated.
 And dlh ships a mermaid live editor (till now the chart-data aren't transferred to the editor -> copy and paste).